acl-services/paprika/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug report 🐛
 about: Create a report to help us improve
 title: ''
-labels: "bug \U0001F41E"
+labels: "Bug 🐛"
 assignees: ''

 ---
+# Bug Report

-# Prerequisites
+## Prerequisites
-Please answer the following questions for yourself before submitting an issue.
-**This is just a checklist, please delete this section after **
+**This is just a checklist, please delete this section after** Please answer the following questions for yourself before submitting a bug report.
-- [ ] I checked to make sure that this issue has not already been filed
+- [ ] I checked to make sure that this bug has not already been filed
-- [ ] I reproduced the issue in the latest version of acl-ui (master)
+- [ ] I reproduced the bug in the latest version of paprika
 - [ ] Please label as, low / medium / high priority

+*Please fill in as much detail as possible below*

-# Expected Behavior
+## Expected behavior
-Please describe the behavior you are expecting to happen.
+*Please describe the behavior you are expecting to happen.*

-# Current Behavior
+## Current behavior
-What is the current behavior?
+*What is the current behavior?*

-# Screenshots / Gifs / Codepens
+## Screenshots / Gifs / Codepens
-Include media to help illustrate the issue.
-Gifs help a lot!
+*Include media to help illustrate the bug.
+Gifs help a lot!*

+## Additional context
+*Please provide any more additional details to illustrate the bug*